jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 ### Ambiguity

-A grammar is abiguous if some string has multiple distinct parse trees.
-A common source of abiguity is empty strings, or $\epsilon$.
+A grammar is ambiguous if some string has multiple distinct parse trees.
+A common source of ambiguity is empty strings, or $\epsilon$.

 For example, the CFG $$ S \rightarrow R \mid T \\ R \rightarrow aRb \mid \epsilon \\ T \rightarrow aT \mid \epsilon $$ is ambiguous, as the string $\epsilon$ can be parsed either using $T$ or $R$.